 - Christmas - Mix 2 - 3 drops of red gel food coloring in with the cake batter.
 Crush red and green M&Ms and mix in with whipped cream.
-Add whipped cream on top, sprinkle additional red and green M&M's for color pops.
+Add whipped cream on top, and sprinkle additional red and green M&M's for color pops.

 - Saint Patrick's Day - Add 2 - 3 drops of green gel food coloring and mix in with the cake batter.

 - Easter - Mix 2 - 3 drops of pastel gel food coloring in with the cake batter.
-Place whipped cream on top, decorate with chocolate Easter bunnies, and eggs placed in the whipped cream.
+Place whipped cream on top, and decorate with chocolate Easter bunnies, and eggs placed in the whipped cream.

 - Fourth of July - Mix mini red, white, and blue M&Ms with whipped cream.
 Place additional whipped cream on top and sprinkle M&M's for color pops.